 In April 2014 the Company amended the Plan to allow for the issuance of up to 6,000,000 shares of Common Stock.
-In August 2014 the Company further amended the Plan to allow for the issuance of up to 8,500,000 shares of Common Stock.
-During the year ended December 31, 2014, the Company issued only Restricted Stock Awards under the Plan.
-The Company did not grant any awards during the first quarter of 2015.
+In August 2014 and April 2015 the Company further amended the Plan to allow for the issuance of up to 8,500,000 and 8,700,000 shares of Common Stock, respectively.
+During the year ended December 31, 2014, the Company issued only restricted stock awards under the Plan and during the six months ended June 30, 2015 the Company only granted stock options.

 The terms of stock awards agreements, including vesting requirements, are determined by the Board of Directors and are subject to the provisions of the 2014 Plan.
-Restricted stock awards granted by the Company generally vest based on each grantee's continued service with the Company during a specified period following grant.
+Restricted Stock awards granted by the Company generally vest based on each grantee's continued service with the Company during a specified period following grant.
 Awards granted to employees generally vest over four years, with 25% vesting on the one year anniversary and 75% vesting ratably, on a monthly basis, over the remaining three years.
 Awards granted to non-employee consultants generally vest monthly over a period of one to four years.